vmeazevedo/Previsao_do_Tempo-v1.0/README.md

 ## Weather Forecast
-Weather forecast application using the JSON Geolocation Web Service to identify the location and AccuWeather to display the weather information.
+The Weather forecast application using the JSON Geolocation Web Service to identify the location and AccuWeather to display the weather information.

 ## Example of code operation:
 ![previsão](https://user-images.githubusercontent.com/40063504/78058900-63b33e00-735f-11ea-96d8-6b7606faedf8.PNG)